Warrant for Giuliani's phones and computers seeks communications with over a dozen people By Reuters - Up News Info

 According to the warrant, investigators are looking for evidence that Giuliani acted as an unregistered foreign agent, a violation of lobbying laws.

-Giuliani said in a statement following the raids that is “conduct as a lawyer and a citizen was absolutely legal and ethical.”
+Giuliani said in a statement following the raids that his “conduct as a lawyer and a citizen was absolutely legal and ethical.”
 A spokesman for the Manhattan U.S. Attorney’s office declined to comment.

 The list of the people identified in the warrant includes: